qdrant/landing_page/qdrant-landing/content/articles/cross-encoder-integration-gsoc.md

 ### 1. Building a New Input-Output Scheme

 FastEmbed already had support for embeddings, but re-ranking with cross-encoders meant building a completely new family of classes.
 These models accept a query and a set of documents, then return a list of relevance scores.
-For that, I created the base classes like TextCrossEncoderBase and OnnxCrossEncoder, taking inspiration from existing text embedding models.
+For that, I created the base classes like `TextCrossEncoderBase` and `OnnxCrossEncoder`, taking inspiration from existing text embedding models.

 One thing I had to ensure was that the new class hierarchy was user-friendly.
 Users should be able to work with cross-encoders without needing to know the complexities of the underlying models.
 For instance, they should be able to just write: